graphql-python/gql/docs/gql-cli/intro.rst

 GQL provides a python 3.6+ script, called `gql-cli` which allows you to execute GraphQL queries directly from the terminal.

-This script supports http(s) or websockets transports.
+This script supports http(s) or websockets protocols.

 Usage
 -----